commitconfirmed/commitconfirmed.github.io/site/content/posts/tmux-p10k-for-neteng/index.md

 - In your `~/.zshrc` file, change the ZSH_THEME and set your plugins of choice

-> Builtin plugins available at https://github.com/ohmyzsh/ohmyzsh/wiki/Plugins if you want to further personally customise
+> Builtin plugins available at https://github.com/ohmyzsh/ohmyzsh/wiki/Plugins if you want to further personally customize

 ```sh
 ZSH_THEME="powerlevel10k/powerlevel10k"